dabaixiong/Thread-Scheduling-with-GTThreads/README.md

 provide a demo to the TA showing the results.

 Directions
-Please upload your project on the Canwas website.
+Please upload your project on the Canvas website.
 No emails for submission will be accepted.
 Use the GTThreads package provided to you as a starting point.
 The first thing you have to do is to take a look at the provided package very carefully.
-If you have any questions, you are encouraged to bring them to the TAs, Mohan (mohankumar@gatech.edu), Ranjan (ranjansv@gatech.edu) during their office hours (to be posted soon) and you can also use the discussion forums on the  for posting queries, and to exchange information with other students.
+If you have any questions, you are encouraged to bring them to the TAs, Mohan (mohankumar@gatech.edu), Ranjan (ranjansv@gatech.edu) during their office hours (to be posted soon) and you can also use the discussion forums on the Canvas for posting queries, and to exchange information with other students.

 3. Multiple Schedulers for GTThreads library